jboffel/GTK-XdTrace/README.md

 Known bug:

-Currently when loading a file generated in trace_format = 0 the new functionality "Stats" is not accurate and should not be used.
+Currently when loading a file generated in trace_format = 0 the new functionality "Stats" is not accurate and should not be used carefully.
-When a function return no value (void) the file does not generate any return value so the function exit is missed.
+When a function return no value (void) the file does not generate any return value so the function exit status for memory usage and time spent is missed.
+It may create negative time report in the "own time" report.

 However it does not affect the "debugger" mode.

+The memory usage is also known to be imperfect due to the difficulty to profile what happen when the garbage collector of PHP is activated (according to Derick @xdebug)
+Then the report may show also negative values.

+I would recommend to use those values more as a tendency for proportion than a very accurate number.